gambl3/terraform-aws-rke2-cluster/README.md

 A little bit about me and my history in the industry.
 If you have any questions, please reach out to me at zbrady@zackbrady.com!

-- Former Contractor
+- Contractor
-- U.S. Military Reservist
-- Open-Source Contributor
+- Retired Army
-- Built and Exited a Digital Firm
-- Active Volunteer Firefighter/EMT